kjacks89/QRcodes/README.md

 Compatible with Chrome, Firefox, and Microsoft Edge browsers.

 ### Notes
---*It currently displays 2 QR codes for every text entry per project requirements, but the second can be easily removed.
+--* It currently displays 2 QR codes for every text entry per project requirements, but the second can be easily removed.

+--* To add space between QR codes in the web page, add a span element in qr.html (per instructions in mods.md).
+This resulted in less efficient paper usage when printing so I did not use this.

 ![alt text](https://github.com/kjacks89/QRcodes/blob/master/example.png "Chrome example")